Don Nelson: College career

 In the era when NCAA freshman weren't allowed to play varsity, Nelson was joined on the Iowa campus by future Hall of Famer Connie Hawkins in 1960.
 However, after playing for the freshman Iowa team in 1960–1961, Hawkins was embroiled in the 1961 college basketball gambling scandal and left Iowa.
 Hawkins was never charged with a crime and was later reinstated by the NBA, who had banned him.
 "If Connie had stayed, we would have had a great team," Nelson said.
 "I feel we could have edged out Ohio State my junior and senior years."

 In 1960–1961, Nelson averaged 23.8 points and 10.6 rebounds as Iowa finished second in the Big Ten Conference with an 18–6 record.
-A mass academic eligibility issue hit the team, as the other four starters were declared academically ineligible at semester, leaving Nelson as the only starter remaining.
+A mass academic eligibility issue hit the team, as the other four starters were declared academically ineligible that semester, leaving Nelson as the only starter remaining.
 With Nelson carrying the team, Iowa rallied around him and finished 2nd in the Big 10.